AdaptiveCpp/AdaptiveCpp/README.md

 `acpp` accepts both command line arguments and environment variables to configure its behavior (e.g., to select the target to compile for).
 See `acpp --help` for a comprehensive list of options.

 When compiling with AdaptiveCpp, you will need to specify the targets you wish to compile for using the `--acpp-targets="compilation-flow1:target1,target2,...;compilation-flow2:..."` command line argument, `ACPP_TARGETS` environment variable or cmake argument.
 See the documentation on [using AdaptiveCpp](doc/using-hipsycl.md) for details.
-When in doubt, use `--acpp-targets=generic` which will generate a binary that can run everywhere.
+When in doubt, use `--acpp-targets=generic` which will generate a binary that can run ony any supported offload device.
+If parallel kernel execution on CPU is also needed, use `--acpp-targets="omp;generic"`.

 Instructions for using AdaptiveCpp in CMake projects can also be found in the documentation on [using AdaptiveCpp](doc/using-hipsycl.md).